Washington Court Records

 However, third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability cannot be guaranteed.

-How To Put Money On Inmates' Books In Washington?
+How To Put Money in Inmates' Books In Washington?

-Family and friends of inmates in Washington are allowed to deposit funds to an inmate’s trust account.
+Family and friends of inmates in Washington can deposit funds into an inmate’s trust account.
 Depositors may use the following means.

 Depositors should note that funds paid into an inmate’s book are liable to certain deductions as stipulated by RCW 72.09.480.
 However, funds specifically sent for medical, educational, or postage expenses are exempt from deductions.